thisis-Solomon/thisis-Solomon/README.md

 ### Hi there 👋
+#### Solomon here, a Front-End Developer

+Javascript | Reactjs | React-Native.
+🌱 I’m currently learning nodejs, expressjs and mongoDB.
+I’m looking to collaborate on any projects inline with my skill set which are HTML, CSS, JS, and the above mentioned so that i keep improving each day.
+Music && movies not only but am a
+Specialist teacher for (Deaf)... ' you need to keep moving forward, no matter how low the RAM u've

 <!--
 **thisis-Solomon/thisis-Solomon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.